Station(s) operated by

 |9||Bangkok Yai, Bangkok|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Maha Sarakham air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Maha Sarakham is currently 1.4 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|